 HTML - <optgroup> Tag

-An HTML tag called <optgroup> is used in the <select> element to group together relevant <option> elements.
+HTML <optgroup> is used in the <select> element to group together relevant <option> elements.
 It offers a method for setting up and structuring the choices in a dropdown list.
 This can be very helpful when you wish to organize and improve user experience by categorizing a big list of options into parts or categories.

 Syntax